davidawad/vcluster/README.md

 # vcluster [![Code Climate](https://codeclimate.com/github/DavidAwad/vcluster/badges/gpa.svg)](https://codeclimate.com/github/DavidAwad/vcluster)

-a CLI for generating vagrantfiles and running cross platform clustered unittests from the command line.
+a CLI for generating Vagrant files and running cross platform clustered unit tests from the command line.

 You need to use something like Puppet as a provisioning service in order to make sure when you boot your other virtual machines that they are configured properly.